 After five years of serving up Bavarian-style dishes and enormous steins of German beer, Zum Schneider

-Montauk, an outpost of the rowdy Manhattan-based German restaurant and biergarten, has closed its doors for good.
+Montauk, an outpost of the rowdy Manhattan-based German restaurant and biergarten, is up for sale, but will still open for the 2017 on Sunday, April 16.

 Dylan Eckardt.
 (Courtesy Photo)